 Good to Great

-However, since leadership is never a destination, but always a responsibility, let me ask you: When is the last time you sat down and thought about the job you were doing, the leadership you were providing, and how effective and valuable it is to the company and its organizational objectives?
+However, since leadership is never a destination but always a responsibility, let me ask you: When was the last time you sat down and thought about the job you were doing, the leadership you were providing, and how effective and valuable it is to the company and its organizational objectives?

 The Driving Force

 This is a common challenge for most leaders, so you’re not alone.
 I don’t think we give enough thought to the value of our leadership.
 I think we kind of do what we have to do because we are the leader, right?
 We juggle a lot of balls.
 We typically have more balls in the air than most.
 Often, those balls have us so occupied that we rarely get a chance to focus on our own development because we’re too busy making sure we don’t drop the ball.